 Status and Distribution

 In March 2017 a paper was published introducing Anarsia innoxiella as a species new to science (see under A. innoxiella in Publications - Published Papers, on this site).
 It had previously been present, undetected, within the species Anarsia lineatella.

-Following advice and assistance from one of the paper's authors, further records of A. innoxiella in Britain have been confirmed and investigations are ongoing to determine how widespread the species is.
-Early indications are that it is well established in south-east England but should be considered at best local in its distribution.
+Following extensive checks, including advice and assistance from one of the paper's authors, a good number of records of A. innoxiella in southern England have been confirmed, although many more await confirmation.
+Indications are that it is well established in south-east England but should be considered at best local in its distribution.

 Foodplant and Larval Feeding Signs

-In Europe the species is reported using Acer species, particularly Acer campestre (field maple).
+In Europe this species is associated with Acer species, particularly Acer campestre (field maple).

 Finding the Moth